What is a Written Asthma Action Plan?

-An Asthma Action Plan is your instructions on how to manage your asthma, and what to do if you do have a flare-up or asthma attack.
+An Asthma Action Plan is like an instruction manual for your asthma written by your doctor.
+Everyone with asthma should have an Asthma Action Plan, no matter how old you are or how mild your asthma might feel.
+It’s your guide on how to manage your asthma and what to do if you do have a flare-up or asthma attack.

-- How to look after your asthma on a daily basis.
+- How to look after your asthma daily.

 - What to do if your asthma starts to flare-up.

 - What to do if your asthma flare-up is severe.

 - What to do in an asthma emergency.

 If you are at risk of anaphylaxis (life-threatening allergic reaction) your doctor will provide you with a separate anaphylaxis plan.

 Asthma Australia has an Asthma Action Plan that is suitable for both adults and children.
 It is also an acceptable plan for schools and childcare facilities.

 For Asthma Action Plans in different languages, click on the Resources Library and type your preferred language in the search box.

 Why you need a Written Asthma Action Plan